reneegrinnell/GroupProject1-JAMR/README.md

-# JAMR
-## a collaborative audiovisual experience
+## JAMR: a collaborative audiovisual experience
 JAMR is a collaborative music-making application.
-It makes use of Firebase and the Web Audio (via tone.js) and Bandsintown APIs.
-Users operate the one-octave keyboard from the QWERTY row of their computer keyboard.
+It makes use of Firebase, and the Web Audio (via tone.js) and Bandsintown APIs.
+Users operate the one-octave virtual piano keyboard from the QWERTY row of their computer keyboard.
+[Check it out here](https://reneegrinnell.github.io/GroupProject1/)!

 ### Technologies Used
 * HTML